 Diversey Avenue on the north, Bloomingdale Avenue on the south, Chicago River on the east, Western Avenue on the west

 Logan Square was first settled by Martin Kimball (yes, Kimball Avenue is named after him) in the year 1836.
-It was not until 1850 that others began arriving in the area that Martin Kimball had began building farms on the land.
-The community became known as the town of “Jefferson” as of 1850 with the exception of the area known today as Bucktown.
+In 1850 more settlers began arriving in the area as Martin Kimball had begun building farms on the land.
+The community became known as the town of “Jefferson” as of 1850 except for the area known today as Bucktown.

 After World War I Russian Jews and Polish immigrants arrived in large numbers making the 1920s one of the best times for Logan Square as the community grew tremendously.

 The 1930s would prove to be a very hard time on the community as the woes of the Great Depression era took its toll on the community and many residents moved out leaving the houses and buildings to fall into a state of deterioration.

 In the late 1950s another wave of residents left the community which sunk Logan Square further into a depression leaving many properties vacant.
 The area was sinking into becoming a slum.
 A wave of yuppies showed up in the early 1960s that fixed up some properties and helped the neighborhood’s value minimally.
 Hard times were still present and low rent in the deteriorated structures became a feasible living scenario for lower income residents.
 Puerto Rican people began moving to Logan Square/Bucktown in 1960, especially Bucktown.

 In the 1950s-decade wild groups of teens roamed these streets attaching themselves to various greaser gangs, these groups often bullied newly arrived Puerto Rican youths in the earlier 1960s and escalating in Bucktown by 1964 which is when Puerto Rican migration increased.